Top 20 questions about your 2016 tax return

 What is an assessment sequence number?
 And where can I find it?

 The assessment sequence number is a reference number for your tax return that’s printed at the top of your notice of assessment.
 The notice of assessment is an itemised statement that shows your taxable income and how much tax you’ve paid over the year.
 It also shows any likely refunds or payments to the ATO.
 The notice of assessment and the assessment sequence number are provided once your tax return is lodged.

 What to know when lodging your tax return

 I frequently donate money to charities.
 Can I claim these with the tax office?

-Absolutely.
-For donations above $2, you can claim a deduction equal to your donation amount.
-The important thing to note is that your choice of charity must be a ‘deductible gift recipient’ (DGR), and your gift must truly be a gift, i.e. you must not have gotten anything in return for it.
+Yes, you can claim a tax deduction equal to your donation amount for eligible donations above $2.
+The important thing to note is that your choice of charity must be a “deductible gift recipient” (DGR), and your “gift” must truly be a gift, i.e. you shouldn’t get anything in return for it.
 You can’t claim back the cost of those girl scout cookies, student raffle tickets or that gala fundraising dinner.